devmachiine/npm-ffun/README.md

 ## A more complex use case

 The remote function could be more interesting.
-Fetched functions can also use `ffetch` themselves to retrieve other functions, and so forth, building an entire dependency tree they require to do any complex task.
+Fetched functions can also use `ffetch` themselves to retrieve other functions, and so forth, building an entire dependency tree they require to do complex tasks.
 An entire program can be built from only functions.

-This takes a bit of practice in functional programming to think of constructing your programs in this way, but you will find it very rewarding to learn, regardless whether this project is a success or not.
+It takes a bit of practice in functional programming to think of constructing your programs in this way, but you will find it very rewarding to give it a try ~ regardless whether this project is a success or not.

 ## Background